-- reduce need or impact of travel through individual and firm wide videoconferencing systems; - waste reduction through re-use and recycling (no landfill), "follow-me" printing system to save paper waste; and - save energy through virtualising our server equipment and upgrading our colour printers to low-energy, zoned and timed LED or similar energy efficient lighting, and purchasing low-energy computer and kitchen equipment.
+- waste reduction through re-use and recycling (no landfill), "follow-me" printing system to save paper waste; and - save energy through virtualising our server equipment and upgrading our colour printers to low-energy, zoned and timed LED or similar energy efficient lighting, and purchasing low-energy computer and kitchen equipment.

 Our employees are encouraged to do their share in reducing the carbon footprint.
-With this in mind, the Green Team has been raising awareness around the office regarding the importance of recycling and of choosing environmentally friendly transport (we operate the 'cycle to work' scheme).
+With this in mind, the Green Team has been raising awareness around the office regarding the importance of:

+- recycling and reusing - choosing environmentally friendly transport (we operate the 'cycle to work' scheme) - lifestyle choices (we offer volunteering days which can be used for the cause of environment sustainability)